lanixyz/lanixyz.github.io/pages/about-my-mentor.md

   image: /assets/images/danielPic.jpeg
   website: https://www.linkedin.com/in/owolabi-daniel-olusayo/
   bio: |
-    Daniel Owolabi is a Master of Science in Advanced Computing.
-He is a certified data analyst through Google and does freelance graphic design.
+    Daniel Owolabi is currently getting a Master of Science in Advanced Computing through Morgan State University.
+He is a certified data analyst through Google and IBM and does freelance graphic design.
+He also has a post grad diploma in infomation tech with specialization in data science.
+He is from Nigeria and completed his undergraduate degree there.